 This evaluation should cover the period from 2026 to 2050 as defined in the SESAR common assumptions [5], and include the assessed benefits and assumed costs.

-The three Green-GEAR Solutions identified the stakeholders that will be impacted, benefits mechanisms, and the applicable operational environments.
+The three Green-GEAR Solutions identified the stakeholders that will be impacted, benefits mechanisms and the applicable operational environments.
 The validation exercises (currently ongoing) are assessing the feasibility of the Solutions as well.
 As such, the economic evaluation scenarios and evaluation itself are currently being developed, based on the validation results.

 Applicable documents